 Junior mortgage.
 In today's market, lenders are reluctant to finance more than 80% of a home's value.
 Sellers can potentially extend credit to buyers to make up the difference: The seller can carry a second or "junior" mortgage for the balance of the purchase price, less any down payment.
 In this case, the seller immediately gets the proceeds from the first mortgage from the buyer's first mortgage lender.
-However, the seller's risk in carrying a second mortgage is that he or she accepts a lower priority should the borrower default.
+However, the seller's risk in carrying a second mortgage is that it means a lower priority or place in line should the borrower default.
 In a foreclosure or repossession, the seller's second, or junior, mortgage is paid only after the first mortgage lender is paid off and only if there are sufficient proceeds from the sale.
-Also, the bank may not agree to make a loan to someone carrying so much debt.
+Also, the bank might not agree to make a loan to someone carrying so much debt.

 Land contract.
 Land contracts don't pass title to the buyer, but give the buyer "equitable title," a temporarily shared ownership.
 The buyer makes payments to the seller and, after the final payment, the buyer gets the deed.

-Many sellers are reluctant to underwrite a mortgage because they fear that the buyer will default (that is, not make the loan payments).
-But the seller can take steps to reduce the risk of default.
+Many real estate sellers are reluctant to underwrite a mortgage, fearing that the buyer will default (that is, not make the loan payments).
+But the seller can take steps to reduce this risk.
 A good professional can help the seller do the following:

 Require a loan application.
-The seller should insist that the buyer complete a detailed loan application form, and thoroughly verify all of the information the buyer provides there.
+The property seller should insist that the buyer complete a detailed loan application form, and thoroughly verify all information the buyer provides there.
 That includes running a credit check and vetting employment, assets, financial claims, references, and other background information and documentation.

-Get a down payment.
+Require a down payment.
 Institutional lenders ask for down payments to give themselves a cushion against the risk of losing the investment.
-It also gives the buyer a stake in the property and makes them less likely to walk away at the first sign of financial trouble.
-Sellers should do likewise and collect at least 10% of the purchase price.
+Making this payment also gives buyers a stake in the property and makes them less likely to walk away at the first sign of financial trouble.
+Sellers should try to collect at least 10% of the purchase price.
 Otherwise, in a soft and falling market, foreclosure could leave the seller with a home that can't be sold to cover all the costs.

 As with a conventional mortgage, seller financing is negotiable.
 To come up with an interest rate, compare current rates that are not specific to individual lenders.
-Use services like www.BankRate.com and www.HSH.com -- check for daily and weekly rates in the area of the property, not national rates.
-Be prepared to offer a competitive interest rate, low initial payments, and other concessions to lure buyers.
+Use services like BankRate and HSH—check for daily and weekly rates in the area of the property, not national rates.
+Be prepared to offer a competitive interest rate, low initial payments, and other concessions to lure homebuyers.

-Because sellers typically don't charge buyers points (each point is 1% of the loan amount), commissions, yield spread premiums, or other mortgage costs, they often can afford to give a buyer a better financing deal than the bank.
+Because real estate sellers typically don't charge buyers points (each point is 1% of the loan amount), commissions, yield spread premiums, or other mortgage costs, they often can afford to give a buyer a better financing deal than a bank or traditional mortgage lending institution.
 They can also offer less stringent qualifying criteria and down payment allowances.

-For a detailed discussion of the entire home selling process, including a variety of ways to get reluctant buyers excited about buying your home, see Selling Your House in a Tough Market, by Ilona Bray and Alayna Schroeder (Nolo).
+For a detailed discussion of the entire home selling process, including a variety of ways to get reluctant buyers excited about buying your home, see Selling Your House: Nolo's Essential Guide, by Ilona Bray.